 - Directions – If you are going on a road trip or a place you have never been, it is always a good idea to have some sort of map.
 This way, you can help navigate, mark places you explore and have a general sense of direction in case you get lost or have an emergency.
 A printed map is best in case of technology difficulties or roaming phone charges.

 - PACK – This step can be overwhelming.
 Knowing how much to pack for the duration of your trip, what to pack and remembering everything can be stressful.
+Read my article on must have carry-on items.

 - Trip Itinerary – Create one and provide one to the important people in your life: parents, dependable neighbors, friends or anyone watching your pets/house.
 This is a great way for them to know how to contact you if there is an emergency and to know when they should expect you home.
 Creating an itinerary is also a great way to plan your trip.